joaquin98silvab/great-isle-quartz/content/DM Secrets/Sessions/Session 7.md

 ---
-They manage to escape the thugs, reach the first
+They manage to escape the thugs, reach the first central with some cultist sacrificing a wererat